- Program Year: 3

 D. Woodbury, "Construction of a Compact Two-Dimensional Magneto-Optical Trap for a Cold Calcium Beam," BYU Undergraduate Thesis, April 2015

-"Radiation detection with mid-IR laser breakdown of air," D. Woodbury, R. Schwartz, J. Isaacs, P. Sprangle, H. M. Milchberg, OSA Frontiers in Optics, Washington, D. C., September 2018.
+"Radiation detection with mid-IR laser breakdown of air," D. Woodbury, R. Schwartz, J. Isaacs, P. Sprangle, and H. M. Milchberg.
+OSA Frontiers in Optics, Washington, D. C., September 2018.

 "Laser wakefield acceleration with mid-IR laser pulses: Scaling and prospects," D. Woodbury, L. Feder, V. Shumakova, C. Gollner, R. Schwartz, A. Korolov, B. Miao, F. Salehi, A. Pugzlys, A. Baltuska, and H. M. Milchberg.
 AAC Workshop, Breckenridge, CO, August 2018.

 "Laser wakefield acceleration with mid-IR laser pulses," D. Woodbury, L. Feder, V. Shumakova, C. Gollner, B. Miao, R. Schwartz, A. Baltuska, A. Pugzlys, H. M. Milchberg.
 OSA Frontiers in Optics, Washington, D. C., September 2017.